 Coping With Anxiety, Worries and Fears As A Family

 Feeling anxious is the body's response to dangerous or stressful situations.
 Anxiety is a defense mechanism that manages our fight or flight reaction.
 Anxiety can help the individual to process threats and cope or avoid real or perceived dangers.
-Anxiety can also be challenging, manifesting as obsessive thoughts, worry, rumination, avoidance, fear, hypervigilance and panic.
+Anxiety can also be challenging, manifesting as obsessive thoughts, worry, rumination, avoidance, fear, hypervigilance, and panic.
 Anxiety impacts the body systemically.
-It can cause “symptoms,” impacting you and/or your families:

 - Cognition: Feeling like the walls are closing in or that you are trapped, or that going outside or your home is unsafe; cannot focus on anything other than the threat.

 - Affect: Feeling emotions such as worry, nervousness, terror, or fear.

 - Behavior: Avoidant, immobility, inability to speak, crying, or screaming.

 - Physical well-being: Palpitations, fainting, shortness of breath, tremor, muscle tightness, restlessness, abdominal discomfort, loss of appetite, nausea, vomiting, diarrhea, sweating, shivering, feeling itchy, hot, or cold.

 Children with cancer may also experience anxiety related to medical procedures and separation from family and friends while hospitalized.
 It is important to work with your care team to identify strategies to help your child cope with their anxiety.
 Your care team can help educate your child about what will happen during a procedure as well as provide distraction techniques and activities.

 Anxiety is a problem when it does not go away, interferes with daily activities, or does not respond to behavior modifications techniques.